+Fluridone Sonar

-Fluridone Sonar Rate: For in-water applications: 5 to 10 ppb; exposures must be maintained for 5 to 7 weeks for optimal control.
-For dewatered (drawdown) applications to dry canals or shorelines: 4 lb product (Sonar)/acre (2 lb a.e./acre), applied in 30 to 100 gal water/acre Timing: Apply to water in early spring to early summer.
-Dewatered applications should be made from fall to late winter, optimally when there is no standing water.
+Rate: For in-water applications: 5 to 10 ppb; exposures must be maintained for 5 to 7 weeks for optimal control.
+For dewatered (drawdown) applications to dry canals or shorelines: 4 pt product (Sonar)/acre (2 lb a.e./acre) applied with 30 to 100 gal water/acre

+Timing: Apply to water in early spring to early summer.
+For dewatered treatment, apply from fall to late winter, optimally when there is no standing water.

 Remarks: Fluridone is a slow-acting systemic herbicide that affects young, rapidly growing plants.
 Lower rates can be used if applied during early spring growth and when water movement is not likely to dilute or move the herbicide.

-plants in mid- to late summer.

-CONTACT PHOTOSYNTHETIC INHIBITORS Diquat Rate: For in-water applications: 0.1 to 0.25 ppm Reward Timing: Apply to water in late spring to early summer.
-Diquat is a fast-acting contact herbicide that can be effective in mid- to late-summer, but if biomass is large, only a portion of the infested sites should be treated to minimize effects of reduced dissolved oxygen.
-Remarks: Diquat is quickly bound to, and becomes inactivated on, suspended clay particles and it should not be used in moderately or highly turbid water.
-Flumioxazin Rate: For in-water applications: 100 to 400 ppb Clipper Timing: Apply to water in early spring to early summer during rapid growth.
+CONTACT PHOTOSYNTHETIC INHIBITORS

+Flumioxazin Clipper

+Rate: For in-water applications: 100 to 400 ppb

+Timing: Apply to water in early spring to early summer, during rapid growth.

 Remarks: Flumioxazin is rapidly degraded and is inactive if pH exceeds 8.5.
 Use only if pH will not exceed 8.5.
 It is best to apply in the early morning when pH is low.

+GENERAL CELL TOXICANTS

-GENERAL CELL TO DXICANTS Acrolein Magnacide H Rate: For in-water applications: 1 to 15 ppm.
-Rate is variable and depends on target weeds, temperature and flow rates magnaciaen Timing: Apply to water in late spring to fall.
+Acrolein Magnacide H

+Rate: For in-water applications: 1 to 15 ppm; rate is variable and depends on target weeds, temperature and flow rates

+Timing: Apply to water in late spring to fall.
 No more than 8 applications are allowed per year.

 Remarks: Acrolein is a very fast-acting, nonselective contact herbicide and algaecide.
 It is a "Restricted Use" pesticide but can be used in some irrigation canals under specific conditions, with proper permits, and may only be applied by qualified, trained applicators.
 Symptoms of efficacy may appear in less than an hour and include discoloration of leaves and loss of turgidity.

-Endothall Cascade; Teton; Aquathol K Rate: For in-water applications: 1 to 3 ppm; exposures must be maintained for 24 to 48 hours or more for optimal control.
-The duration of contact depends on the concentration achieved (see label for specific rate and duration of exposure).
+Endothall Cascade; Aquathol K

+Rate: For in-water applications: 1 to 3 ppm; exposures must be maintained for 24 to 48 hours or more for optimal control (see labels for specific duration of contact and concentration needed).

 Timing: Apply to water in early spring to early summer.
-Endothall can be used in mid-summer, but partial treatments are recommended if biomass is large to prevent large reduction in dissolved oxygen.
+Endothall can be used in mid-summer, but partial treatments are recommended if biomass is large in order to prevent large reduction in dissolved oxygen.

 Remarks: Endothall is a selective, contact herbicide.
-It affects young, rapidly growing plants and mature plants.
+It affects young, rapidly growing and mature plants.
 Lower rates can be used if applied during early spring growth and when water movement is not likely to dilute or move the herbicide.
-Needs at least 4 hours of exposure time.
-Can mix with 0.5 ppm of copper (Cleargate) to also give good control.
-In moving water, an additional 'bump' treatment may be needed 3 to 4 miles from the main site of application to maintain a high enough concentration.
-NON-HERBICIDAL CHEMICALS Dyes or colorants Aquashade Although technically not herbicides, dyes and colorants control submerged aquatic plants by absorbing light in the water column and reducing photosynthesis.
-Applications should be made in early spring and repeated to maintain the concentration recommended on the label.
-Colorants are not as effective on well-established